MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-encryption.md

 1. Go to the Home directory _/__usr/sap/\<sid\>/home_.

-1. Create a hidden directory with the name _.__ssl_if one does not already exist.
+1. Create a hidden directory with the name _.__ssl_if one doesn't already exist.

 1. Execute the following command: